 The best way to predict performance with remote candidates is to test job-related skills in context, through an immersive simulation that goes beyond the resume.
 Skill tests give candidates the opportunity to show off their capabilities, rather than simply describe them.
 And, many skill tests have the benefit of being self-administered.
 Candidates across time zones can take a skill test at their own convenience.

 Vervoe’s skill assessment platform allows hiring managers to select questions from a library of content or design questions based on the specific role.
 Then, AI will score completed tests using a multi-layered approach: Vervoe’s algorithm, for instance, ranks candidates on how well they performed.
 No one is filtered out for having missed a certain benchmark.
-Recruiters receive an ordered list of candidates that includes everyone, so no one misses out on being considered for the next round.
+Recruiters receive an ordered list of lots of candidates that includes everyone, so no one misses out on being considered for the next round.

 How to interview remote employees